linappleii/linapple/Readme.md

 * Extensive testing is needed to ensure that these changes have not inadvertently broken other features of the program.
   Unfortunately, a test suite did not come with the original code, so we have not been able to test this.
 * Add a command line switch which allows the user to specify different configuration files.
+* Disk writing has serious issues which can be manifest through COPY II+'s Sector Editor.